kiboschool/course-industry-experience-1/src/lessons/interviews/assignment.md

 ### Step 3: Interview and Reflect
 - After the interview, complete the <a href="https://forms.gle/xzL6N7VKfpbLrn8y8" target="_blank">interviewee self evaluation</a>.
-- Reflect on your performance, and practice improvements you want to make for next time
+- Reflect on your performance and practice improvements you want to make for next time.